 Summer and BBQ.
 You can’t have one without the other.
 Sometimes there is no better feeling than cooking with natural gas and grilling delicious food outside.
 They’re a great excuse to get outdoors and soak up the summer sunshine while enjoying a delicious meal.
 The one downside is that these meals are often unhealthy, leaving you feeling lethargic.
-So you end up full on, not only BBQ, but the guilt you feel about what you’ve eaten.
+So you end up full-on, not only BBQ, but the guilt you feel about what you’ve eaten.
 But fear not.
 You don’t have to miss out on the joys of summer barbecues.
 Here are two healthy BBQ recipes to kick-start the season that will leave you feeling good about eating all summer long.

 The Northwest is heaven for salmon lovers.
 The fish is delicious and there’s lots of it.
 It’s also a healthy alternative to red meat.
 Like meat, fish is high in protein.
 It also has the added health benefit of Omega 3 fatty acids, which are good for heart health.